Skip to content

 Probabilistic Sampler Processor

-As the name suggests, the probabilistic sampler samples based on a certain probability.
+As the name suggests, the probabilistic sampler samples according to a certain probability.
 Similarly, OpenTelemetry supports two types of probabilistic sampling:

 2. TraceId hash

 The sampling.priority semantic convention takes precedence over TraceId hash.
 As the name implies, TraceId hash sampling is based on the hash value determined by the TraceId.
 To make TraceId hash work, all collectors in a given layer (e.g., behind the same load balancer) must have the same hash_seed.
-You can also leverage different hash_seed values across different collector layers to support additional sampling requirements.
+You can also use different hash_seeds in different collector layers to support additional sampling requirements.
 For configuration specifications, see config.go.

 You can modify the following configuration options: